Pennsylvania Department of Health

 Initial comments:

-Based on a Medicare/Medicaid Recertification survey, State Licensure survey, Civil Rights Compliance survey and an Abbreviated survey in response to one complaint, completed January 29, 2026, it was determined that West Reading Skilled Nursing and Rehabilitation Center, was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
-Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations as they relate to the Health portion of the survey.\~
+Based on an Abbreviated survey completed on May 2, 2026, it was determined that West Reading Skilled Nursing and Rehabilitation Center was not in compliance with the following requirements of 42 CFR Part 483, Subpart B, Requirements for Long Term Care and the 28 Pa.
+Code, Commonwealth of Pennsylvania Long Term Care Licensure Regulations.

 Plan of Correction: